-After taking a break to pursue a Master in Business Administration, Maria Cozette returned to music in 2014 to release her third studio album “The Light of Day.”
-This time, Cozette produced all the music & wrote each track to be unique in character yet come together seamlessly like a quilt.
+After taking a break to pursue a Master in Business Administration, Maria Cozette returned to music in 2014 with the release of her third studio album, “The Light of Day.”
+This time, Cozette produced all the music & wrote each track to be unique in character yet coming together seamlessly like a quilt.
 The album attracted tremendous buzz from critics and fans worldwide.

-In 2015, Cozette produced a new rendition of “Adana,” dedicated to the Armenian Genocide centennial commemoration: a song that is a part of the Armenian cultural fabric.
+In 2015, Cozette produced a new rendition of a song that is a part of the Armenian cultural fabric- Adana- dedicated to the Armenian Genocide’s centennial commemoration.
 In 2016, she gave new life to a Harout Pamboukjian classic, “O Kami Kami.”
-Cozette’s most recent release is “Zartir Lao;” an Armenian folk song that is originally performed as a patriotic, pomp and circumstance.
-She remembered her grandmother always explaining the significance of the song and its relevance to Armenian history.
+Cozette’s most recent release, “Zartir Lao,” is her somber interpretation of an Armenian folk song that is originally performed as a patriotic, pomp and circumstance.
+The project is dedicated to her late grandmother.

 2011- “Woman in Entertainment” by Armenian American Chamber of Commerce for accomplishments in entertainment, youth advocacy, and philanthropic ventures